A course on combinatorial species

 (Yes, I will refer them as “red” and “big” in the following).

-This website is the logbook of a reading seminar that I would like to start at taltech during Fall 2021.
+This website is the logbook of a reading seminar running at taltech.
 Its focus is not on rigor or completeness.
 Its style is idiosyncratic.
 Its purpose is to collect pointers to the -quite vast- literature on species (while tickling my nitpickery).
-My hope is not to drop the project midway (hysterical-laughter.mp3).
+I started drafting this roadmap during the Fall semester of 2021; since then, taltech became an even bigger hub for young category theorists, so time it ripe to popularize the beautiful, beautiful theory of species and operads!

 The category $\bf Fin$ has objects the finite sets and morphisms all functions; a skeleton of $\bf Fin$ is the category whose objects are sets $[n]={1,\dots,n}$ for $n\ge 0$ (with the convention that $[0]=\varnothing$), and morphisms are functions $f : [n] \to [m]$.